OpenQDev/OpenQ-Careers/engineering/README.md

 If you want to say Senior Engineer or Chancellor Engineer, go for it!
 But have the GitHub history to back up the reputation 😉.

-So with OpenQ's HR modus operandi elucidated, let's dig in to how you can put your code-God skills to good use building the future of online collaboration.
+So with OpenQ's HR modus operandi elucidated, let's dig in to how you can put your code-God skills to good use building the go-to platform for Developer Relations specialists.

 *Note: All fulltime positions with OpenQ include generous salary, Employee Stock Ownership Plan, and a full benefits package.*